 It has been well documented that health disparities continue to exist between First Nations Inuit & Métis (FNIM) and non-FNIM populations in Canada.
 The incidence of cancer among Ontario’s FNIM populations is increasing at a more rapid and unprecedented rate than among other Ontarians and cancer survival is worse.
-Specifically, in Ontario, First Nations women are more likely to be diagnosed with cervical cancer than other women; there is a rise in the rate of newly diagnosed colorectal cancer in First Nations men above Ontario rates; and although Ontario First Nation women are slightly less likely to be diagnosed with breast cancer, breast cancers found in FN women are more likely to be found at a later stage compared to other Ontario women.
+Specifically, in Ontario, First Nations women are more likely to be diagnosed with cervical cancer than other women; there is a rise in the rate of newly diagnosed colorectal cancer in First Nations men above Ontario rates; and although Ontario First Nations women are slightly less likely to be diagnosed with breast cancer, breast cancers found in FN women are more likely to be found at a later stage compared to other Ontario women.

 “We know that while screening is a critical cancer control strategy and Ontario has organized screening programs, including a cervical screening program, participation rates for First Nations, Inuit and Metis peoples are lower than the general population, more so here in the north than our counterparts in the south” - Dr. Jennifer Jocko, Regional Cervical Screening & Colposcopy Clinical Lead for the North East